-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an automated, it's probably not that surprising that your ability to repay virtually any loan boils down to one number.

-The FICO score is created by credit agencies.
-They use the payment history from your various loans: mortgages, car loans, credit cards, etcetera.
+The FICO score is built by credit agencies.
+These agencies use the payment history from all of your loans: credit cards, mortgages, car loans and the like.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, the differences aren't huge; all of the agencies use the following to build your score:
+While the formulas vary, all of the agencies use the following to determine a credit score:

-- Your Credit History - How long have you had credit?
+- Credit History - How many years have you had credit?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many accounts do you hold?
+How much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Can I improve my credit score?

-What can you do about your FICO score?
-Unfortunately, not much.
+Is it possible to improve your credit score?
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must, of course, remove any incorrect data on your credit report, which is the only "quick fix" for credit troubles.
+(Of course you must appeal incorrect items on your credit report.)

-Before you can improve your FICO score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac, the company that offered the original FICO score, offers FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide information and tools that can help you improve your FICO score.
+Before you can improve your score, you must get your score and make certain that the reports from each agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, offers scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+Also available are helpful information and tools that can help you understand how to improve your credit score.

-You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and inexpensive.
+You can get a free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.